 Things to do in West Cornwall

-The Minack Theatre – the main season is from the end of May to the end of September but with an increasing number of performances at other times and performances during the day for children in school holidays
+The Minack Theatre – the main season is from May to the end of September but with an increasing number of performances at other times and performances during the day for children in school holidays

 Land’s End – the exhibitions/show are worth seeing.
 On a clear day you can also see the Isles of Scilly.
 In August there are firework displays on Tuesday and Thursday evenings